a programming language without fluff

 ├── diagnostics/ # Error reporting

-├── jsruntime/ # JS runtime (channels, domains, browser bridges)
+├── jsruntime/ # JS host shims for WASM target (channels, domains, browser bridges)

 ├── src/ # Target-side sources (compiled INTO programs)